-How Long Does Ativan Remain in the Body?
+How Long Does Ativan Remain in Your System?

-For most people, Ativan is considered to produce an intermediate action of onset of somewhere between 15 and 30 minutes in comparison with other benzodiazepines.
+For most people, Ativan is considered to produce an intermediate action of onset of somewhere between 15 and 30 minutes compared to other benzodiazepines.
 When taken orally, Ativan will produce its peak effects within two hours for most people.

 When referring to the half-life of a drug, it is the amount of time it takes the body to eliminate half of a single dose from the body.
 It takes a single dose of Ativan approximately 12 hours to cycle through the body and be eliminated.

-Since it takes about five half-lives for a drug to be completely removed from the body, it can take nearly 60 hours for the body to clear a single dose of Ativan.
+Since it takes about five half-lives for a drug to be removed entirely from the body, it can take nearly 60 hours for the body to clear a single dose of Ativan.

-Ativan is broken down by the liver into a metabolite.
-It is a breakdown product that has a half-life of 18 hours, which means that it stays in the system for approximately 90 hours.
+The liver breaks down Ativan into a metabolite.
+It is a breakdown product with a half-life of 18 hours, which means that it stays in the system for approximately 90 hours.

 Factors That Influence Ativan’s Half-Life